 4. Using fundamental analysis

-- Analyse financial health, earnings growth, and industry position.
+- Analyse the financial health, earnings growth, and industry position.

 Potential downsides of positional trading